Actor Portrayal

 Chest pain

-WINREVAIR could improve important measures of heart health and function that help your doctor monitor your PAH.
+PVR and NT-proBNP are important measures of heart health and function that help your healthcare provider monitor your PAH.

 Your PAH care team may evaluate PVR and NT-proBNP along with other tests to get a more complete picture of your heart health and function.